antoine-de/mimirsbrunn/README.md

 # Mimirsbrunn

 Mimirsbrunn (also called Mimir) is an independent geocoding and reverse-geocoding system written in [Rust](https://www.rust-lang.org/en-US/), and built upon [Elasticsearch](https://www.elastic.co).
-It can handle addresses, streets, points-of-interest (POI), administrative regions or public transport stops.
+It can handle addresses, streets, points-of-interest (POI), administrative regions and public transport stops.

-## what's a geocoder ?
+## What's a Geocoder ?

 Usually [geocoding](https://en.wikipedia.org/wiki/Geocoding) refers to "the process of transforming a physical address description to a location on the Earth's surface".
 However Mimir is more a [geoparser](https://en.wikipedia.org/wiki/Toponym_resolution#Geoparsing) than a geocoder since it can resolve any ambiguous toponym to its correct location.